DTJF/libpruio/src/_changelog.md

   config-pin tool.

 - The libpruio users for testing, reporting bugs and sending ideas to improve it.
-(Special thanks to Emir Elkholy and Nils Kohrs.)
+(Special thanks to Rafael Vega, Emir Elkholy and Nils Kohrs.)

 - All others I forgot to mention.